Sheaff Brock Investment Advisors LLC Makes New $172,000 Investment in Hercules Capital, Inc. (NYSE:HTGC)

 Sheaff Brock Investment Advisors LLC purchased a new position in shares of Hercules Capital, Inc. (NYSE:HTGC) in the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
 The fund purchased 10,699 shares of the financial services provider’s stock, valued at approximately $172,000.

-A number of other institutional investors and hedge funds have also recently modified their holdings of HTGC.
-CWM LLC lifted its position in Hercules Capital by 738.0% during the 1st quarter.
-CWM LLC now owns 2,271 shares of the financial services provider’s stock worth $36,000 after acquiring an additional 2,000 shares during the period.
+Several other hedge funds also recently modified their holdings of HTGC.
+CWM LLC lifted its holdings in shares of Hercules Capital by 738.0% in the 1st quarter.
+CWM LLC now owns 2,271 shares of the financial services provider’s stock valued at $36,000 after buying an additional 2,000 shares during the period.
 Reby Advisors LLC acquired a new position in shares of Hercules Capital in the 4th quarter valued at about $41,000.
 Total Clarity Wealth Management Inc. acquired a new position in shares of Hercules Capital in the 1st quarter valued at about $41,000.
 Orion Capital Management LLC acquired a new position in shares of Hercules Capital in the 4th quarter valued at about $43,000.
 Finally, Joseph P. Lucia & Associates LLC acquired a new position in shares of Hercules Capital in the 1st quarter valued at about $51,000.
-27.42% of the stock is owned by institutional investors.
+27.42% of the stock is owned by institutional investors and hedge funds.

 HTGC has been the subject of several analyst reports.
-B. Riley boosted their price objective on Hercules Capital from $16.50 to $18.50 and gave the company a “buy” rating in a report on Friday, April 30th.
-Oppenheimer began coverage on Hercules Capital in a report on Monday, May 3rd.
+Oppenheimer initiated coverage on Hercules Capital in a report on Monday, May 3rd.
 They issued an “outperform” rating and a $17.50 price objective for the company.
 TheStreet upgraded Hercules Capital from a “c+” rating to a “b” rating in a research note on Friday, March 12th.
-Zacks Investment Research lowered Hercules Capital from a “hold” rating to a “sell” rating and set a $18.00 price target for the company. in a research note on Monday, May 3rd.
-Finally, Royal Bank of Canada began coverage on Hercules Capital in a research note on Thursday, March 25th.
+B. Riley lifted their price target on Hercules Capital from $16.50 to $18.50 and gave the company a “buy” rating in a research note on Friday, April 30th.
+Royal Bank of Canada began coverage on Hercules Capital in a research note on Thursday, March 25th.
 They issued an “outperform” rating and a $17.00 price target for the company.
+Finally, Zacks Investment Research lowered Hercules Capital from a “hold” rating to a “sell” rating and set a $18.00 price target for the company. in a research note on Monday, May 3rd.
 One equities research analyst has rated the stock with a sell rating and seven have assigned a buy rating to the stock.
 Hercules Capital has an average rating of “Buy” and a consensus target price of $15.69.

 NYSE:HTGC opened at $17.12 on Friday.
 Hercules Capital, Inc. has a 12 month low of $9.87 and a 12 month high of $17.72.
 The business’s 50 day moving average price is $16.96.
 The company has a current ratio of 3.80, a quick ratio of 3.80 and a debt-to-equity ratio of 0.94.
 The stock has a market cap of $1.98 billion, a price-to-earnings ratio of 12.96, a P/E/G ratio of 0.53 and a beta of 1.55.